hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/6-sdlc/index.md

 ## Maintainance

 - meaning
-    - correcting a problem in the system
+    - correcting a problem in the System
-    - after system is broken
+    - after System is broken
     - restoring functionality
 - steps
     - diagnose the problem
-        - (by testing system modules and components)
+        - (by testing System modules and components)
     - gather information (logs and users)
     - identify the problem
     - isolate faulty code/component